The L.U.C.Y. Award

 How to Apply

-Complete the online application by submitting one original unit of lessons covering a minimum of four weeks and a video of you teaching one of the lessons within the unit submitted.
+Complete the online application with one original unit of lessons adhering to the L.U.C.Y.
+Award requirements.
 Academic educators must incorporate music as a tool for teaching course content.
-Music educators must incorporate at least one other academic content area as a tool for course content.
+Music educators must incorporate at least one other academic area as a tool for course content.

-1. Actively teach K -12 and be a resident of the state of Mississippi
+- Actively teach K -12 and be a resident of the state of Mississippi.

-- Academic Classes must incorporate music as a tool for teaching course content
+- An academic unit must incorporate music as a tool for teaching course content.

-- Music Classes must incorporate at least one other academic content area as a tool for teaching course content
+- A music unit must incorporate at least one other academic area as a tool for teaching course content.

-- A unit can focus on foreign language instruction (e.g. lessons for Spanish class) but the submission itself must be in English
+- A unit may focus on foreign language instruction (e.g. lessons for Spanish class), but the submission itself must be in English.

 - Checking for Understanding

 - Strategies to accommodate for various levels of learning